Do you love wolves? Check out our new wolf action website, SaveOurWolvesorg.

 After receiving federal protection, gray wolves saw tremendous recovery in the western Great Lakes region.
 Their populations grew and spread through Wisconsin and Michigan.
 Through natural migration from Canada and reintroduction to Yellowstone National Park and central Idaho, wolves returned to the northern Rockies and are establishing a toehold in the West Coast states.
 Recovering populations exist in Idaho, Montana, Wyoming, Washington and Oregon, with a few wolves beginning to range into California.

-To a lesser degree, Mexican gray wolves in the U.S. Southwest have also seen some recovery.
-Between 1977 and 1980, the last few surviving Mexican wolves were captured and bred, and their progeny were reintroduced into Arizona and New Mexico.
+Mexican gray wolves in the U.S. Southwest have also begun to recover.
+Between 1977 and 1980, the last few surviving Mexican wolves were captured and bred, and some of their progeny were reintroduced into Arizona and New Mexico.
 Now, although this gray wolf subspecies continues to struggle in the United States and Mexico, at least it has a hope of recovering in the wild.